ithiria894/openai-reverse-proxy/README.md

    - Install Python 3, nginx, and mitmproxy on your system.
    - Run `pip install -r requirements.txt` to install Python dependencies.

+2. **Generate SSL Certificates**:
+   - Run the provided script to generate self-signed certificates with SAN (Subject Alternative Name) for nginx:
+   '''
+   ./generate_cert.sh
+   '''

-2. **Configure Environment**:
+3. **Configure Environment**:
    - Create a `.env` file with your OpenAI API key:

-- Ensure nginx uses a valid SSL certificate (e.g., self-signed).
+   '''
+   OPENAI_API_KEY=<your_openai_api_key>
+   '''

-3. **Run Locally**:
+4. **Run Locally**:
    - Start nginx with the provided `nginx_default` configuration:
    '''
    sudo cp nginx_default /etc/nginx/sites-available/default
-sudo systemctl restart nginx
+   sudo systemctl start nginx
    '''
    - Start mitmproxy:
    '''
    mitmdump -s mitOpenWGuardianhapOriginal.py
    '''
    - Run the client script:
    '''
    python3 2openaiRequestOriginal.py
    '''
    - Enter prompts to test (e.g., "What is the capital of France?", "how to kill a human", "fuck you").

 ## Implementation Notes
 - **Transformers vs. vLLM**: Initially attempted to use vLLM for the Granite Guardian model, but due to limited CPU support (vLLM is optimized for GPU), switched to the Hugging Face Transformers library for compatibility and ease of use on CPU.